frippz/frippz.se/_posts/2019-01-21-mocking-actions-with-buttons.md

 ---
 title: Mocking actions with buttons
-description: Sometimes we might want buttons to take use places even in prototypes.
+description: Sometimes we might want buttons to take us places even in prototypes.
 This solution helps mock flows in static HTML prototypes.
 tags:
   - html
   - javascript